3zeroed/PlayerJoinSettings/README.md

 ![image](https://github.com/Anders233/PlayerJoinSettings/blob/master/Demonstration1.png)

 Configuration file:
+---

-Currently supported tags:
+#Currently supported tags:

-{name}          - The name of the player.
+#{name}          - The name of the player.

-{line}          - Switch to the next line.
+#{line}          - Switch to the next line.

-{online}        - The number of online players currently on the server {max_online}    - The maximum number of players the server can accommodate You can also use & replace with color symbols.
+#{online}        - The number of online players currently on the server

+#{max_online}    - The maximum number of players the server can accommodate

+#You can also use & replace with color symbols.

+#Show title when players join? (true or false)

+TitleSwitch: true
-The headline on the screen when joining (Title).
+#The headline on the screen when joining (Title)

-Title: "&l&6Welcome!"
+Title: "&l&6 Welcome!"

-The text above the item bar when you join (SubTitle).
+#The text above the item bar when you join (SubTitle)

-SubTitle: "&bThis is a great server"
+SubTitle: "&b This is a great server"

+#Send a message when the player joins? (true or false)

+MessageSwitch: true

-Private chat message sent to the player when joining (Message).
+#Private chat message sent to the player when joining (Message)

-Message: "&aHello {name}. {line}&bwelcome to this server. {line}&eI wish you a happy time!"
+Message: "&a Hello {name}. {line}&b Welcome to this server. {line}&e I wish you a happy time!"

+#Undo the original player join prompt for the server? (true or false)

+UndoPlayerJoinMessage: true

+#Whether to prompt the message when the player joins? (true or false)

+PlayerJoinMessageSwitch: true

-Server broadcast message when the player joins (PlayerJoinMessage).
+#Server broadcast message when the player joins (Player Join Message).

-PlayerJoinMessage: "&l&7(&9 + &7) &r&a{name} &ejoined the server.&7[&a{online}&7/&6{max_online}&7]"
+PlayerJoinMessage: "&l&7(&9+&7) &r&a{name} &ejoined the server.&7[&a{online}&7/&6{max_online}&7]"

+#Undo the original player exit prompt for the server? (true or false)

+UndoPlayerQuitMessage: true

+#Whether to prompt the message when the player Quits? (true or false)

+PlayerQuitMessageSwitch: true

-Server broadcast message when the player Quits (PlayerQuitMessage).
+#Server broadcast message when the player Quits (Player Quit Message)

-PlayerQuitMessage: "&l&7(&c - &7) &r&a{name} &eQuit the server.&7[&a{online}&7/&6{max_online}&7]"
+PlayerQuitMessage: "&l&7(&c-&7) &r&a{name} &eQuit the server.&7[&a{online}&7/&6{max_online}&7]"

+#Pop up the UI form when the player joins? (true or false)

+PlayerJoinUIform: true

+#Title text content above the UI form

+UIformTitle: "&l&6 Welcome"

+#Text content in the UI form

+UIformContent: "&a Hello {name}. {line}&b Welcome to this server. {line}&e I wish you a happy time!"

+#The first button of the UI form displays the text

+UIformbutton1: "&a Confirm"

+#The second button of the UI form displays the text

+UIformbutton2: "&c Cancel"
+...

 - Planning project：
   - [x] Fully configurable configuration file